delphic-digital/Skeletor.docs/content/contribute/registering-a-plugin.md

 weight: 6
 ---

 Skeletor has a private bower repo to host all it's components using [private-bower](https://www.npmjs.com/package/private-bower) hosted here: http://bowerregistry-delphic.rhcloud.com/.
-Registering it follows normal bower steps with an extra config.

 ## Register

-Create a bower config file at the root of your plugin directory: `.bowerrc` with the following settings.
+To register your plugin for Skeletor, you need to point bower to the private bower repo.
+Create a bower config file, `.bowerrc`, at the root of your plugin directory with the following settings.

 ```javascript
 {